How to Spend the Best Long Weekend in Auckland

 Queen Street is the main street in Auckland Central and has the most landmarks in the city.
 It is full of traditional houses, shops, and various types of restaurants and business buildings, and is a popular destination for inexpensive eats.

-☂️ Visit Queen Street with an experience
+☂️ Visit Queen Street with a tour

-Visit the Auckland Art Gallery
+Discover traditional art and iconic masterpieces at the Auckland Art Gallery

 The Auckland Art Gallery Toi o Tāmaki is a popular gallery with impressive collections of international and New Zealand art.
 It was established in 1888 near Albert Park.